Low-energy interactions between doubly charmed baryons and Goldstone bosons from lattice QCD: Finite-volume spectra

+with $\mathcal{O}_h(\mathbf{x},t)\equiv\mathcal{O}_h(x)$ given by eq.~\eqref{eq.interpolator.meson} for mesons and eq.~\eqref{eq.interpolator.baryon} for baryons.
+On the lattice, the momentum takes values of $\mathbf{p}=(n_x,n_y,n_z)\times (2\pi/L)$ with $n_{x,y,z}$ being integers.
 It is well acknowledged that the two-hadron states in the continuum can be classified by the irreducible representations of the SU(2) group, which are denoted by the total angular momentum $J=0,1/2,1,\cdots$.
 However, the continuum SU(2) group is reduced to the discrete double covering group $O^{(2)}$ of the cubic group $O$ on the lattice.
 When parity is taken into account, the $O^{(2)}$ is further promoted to $O^{(2)}_h=O^{(2)}\otimes Z_2$, with $Z_2=\{E={I}^2,{I}\}$ incorporating the spatial inversion ${I}$.
 Consequently, the construction of two-hadron operators from the one-hadron interpolators in eq.~\eqref{eq.one.particle} should be carried out according to the irrep $\Gamma=\{A_1^{\pm},A_2^{\pm},E^\pm, T_1^\pm, T_2^\pm, G_1^\pm, G_2^\pm, H^\pm\}$ of the discrete group $O^{(2)}_h$.
-A variety of approaches, such as the partial-wave~\cite{Berkowitz:2015eaa,Wallace:2015pxa,Prelovsek:2016iyo}, projection~\cite{Gockeler:2012yj,Prelovsek:2016iyo}, and helicity methods~\cite{Dudek:2012gj,Prelovsek:2016iyo}, have been proposed for constructing lattice operators that describe the scattering of particles with arbitrary spin.
+A variety of approaches, such as the partial-wave~\cite{Berkowitz:2015eaa,Wallace:2015pxa,Prelovsek:2016iyo,Yan:2025jlq}, projection~\cite{Gockeler:2012yj,Prelovsek:2016iyo,Yan:2025jlq}, and helicity methods~\cite{Dudek:2012gj,Prelovsek:2016iyo}, have been proposed for constructing lattice operators that describe the scattering of particles with arbitrary spin.

 Within the projection method, the two-hadron operator that transforms under the irrep $\Gamma$ of $O_h^{(2)}$ is defined by

 where $T^\Gamma(g)$ stands for the matrix of the irrep $\Gamma$.
 The summation runs over the $96$ elements in the $O_h^{(2)}=\{\cdots,g,\cdots\}$ group.
 The momenta $\mathbf{p}_1$ and $\mathbf{p}_2$ satisfy $\mathbf{p}_1+\mathbf{p}_2=0$ and $|\mathbf{p}_1|=|\mathbf{p}_2|\equiv p$, ensuring that the parity of the two-particle system is a good quantum number.
 The projection method leads to lattice operators that transform according to a given irrep $\Gamma$.
 In our case, the $S$-wave $B_{cc}\phi$ system with $J^P=(1/2)^-$ in the continuum corresponds to the irrep $G_1^-$ on the lattice.
 Due to the reduced symmetry of the lattice, the irrep $G_1^-$ contains mixing from higher angular momenta $J \ge 7/2$, which are sufficiently high to be ignored in our calculations.